katekuzmina/Answers-for-Chapter-2/Answers+for+Chapter+2.md

 phrase_sort
     ['a', 'before', 'beginner', 'ended', 'house', 'shines', 'the']
 ```
-## _Question 2_

-Use the corpus module to explore austen-persuasion.txt.
+__Question 2__: Use the corpus module to explore austen-persuasion.txt.
 How many word tokens does this book have?
 How many word types?

 ```python
 import nltk